 The major exporters are mostly higher on a weaker yen.
 Sony is gaining more than 3 percent, Mitsubishi Electric is higher by more than 1 percent and Canon is rising 0.7 percent, while Panasonic is declining 0.4 percent.

-In the banking sector, Mitsubishi UFJ Financial is rising almost 1 percent and Sumitomo Mitsui Financial is higher by 0.6 percent.
+In the banking sector, Mitsubishi UFJ Financial and Sumitomo Mitsui Financial are advancing more than 1 percent each.

-In the oil space, Inpex is adding more than 1 percent and Japan Petroleum Exploration is rising more than 2 percent after crude oil prices gained more than 1 percent.
+Among oil stocks, Inpex is adding more than 1 percent and Japan Petroleum is higher by almost 1 percent.

-In the currency market, the U.S. dollar is trading in the upper 106 yen-range on Monday.
+In the currency market, the U.S. dollar is trading in the mid 113 yen-range on Friday.

 For comments and feedback: contact email@example.com